 The jump from a bronze plan to a gold plan will cost you about 41 percent more in premiums.
 Considering the steep increase in coverage though, a high price tag is often worth it.
 Gold plans cover 80 percent of medical costs, whereas bronze plans only cover about 60 percent.

 You may qualify for a catastrophic plan, which is generally reserved for those under 30 or with certain exemptions.
 A catastrophic plan comes with an $8,150 deductible as of 2020.
 Though coverage from the metal tiers cost more in monthly premiums, you'll probably save money when you need to use your health insurance.

 Insurance companies ask for your BMI before calculating your health insurance costs.
 Why?
 Because a high body mass increases the chances of serious health issues, which creates a high-risk policyholder.
 A high BMI means high premium rates.

-California has a 25 percent obesity rate and is the 48th least obese state, according to a 2016 study.
+California had a 26 percent obesity rate in 2018.
 Out of the many Californians who use QuoteWizard to compare health insurance plans, 20 percent have a BMI in the obese range.